 Voting in North Carolina

 In order to vote in North Carolina, a person must be a qualified registered voter.
-The deadline to register to vote in this State is 25 days before the day of the election.
+The deadline to register to vote is 25 days before the day of an election.
 There are three methods by which a registered voter may cast a ballot in this State:

 - Click here to see the Voter Check-in Review Document that will be shown to all voters in 2014 and 2015.

 - Click here to see the document that will explain how a voter can obtain a No-fee Photo ID Card from the DMV.

 During the one-stop absentee voting period, registered voters may vote at any one-stop early voting site in their county of residence.
 One-stop absentee voting begins on the second Thursday prior to the date of an election and ends on the last Saturday before Election Day.
 On Election Day, registered voters should vote in their proper precinct.
 A voter’s proper precinct is determined by the address where the voter has resided for 30 or more days prior to the date of an election.
 Since voters must vote in their proper precinct, if a voter casts a provisional ballot out of their proper precinct, with the exception of voters with an “unreported move”, the ballot will not be counted.

 If a registered voter in a county moved to a new address in the county, but failed to report the change of address to their county board of elections at least 25 days before the date of the election, the voter may still update his or her address at a one-stop early voting site during the absentee voting period.
 If the voter waits until Election Day to vote, then the voter is strongly encouraged to go to his or her new precinct in the county in order to be transferred into the new precinct.
 A precinct transfer will permit the voter to change his or her address and vote a regular ballot in the new polling place.
 If going to the new precinct is not possible, then the voter should contact his or her county board of elections for further instruction on how the voter may vote.